 When we are talking about translations of documents and texts of any kind from Chinese to French or French to Chinese, it is important to bear in mind that French is a Romance language, which makes it similar to Catalan, Portuguese, Italian and Spanish.
 This, far from being an advantage, can be a very big risk, because if the Chinese to French translators are not good, they can make the mistake of thinking that all these languages have relatively similar expressions and, therefore, make translations in French without taking into account the naturalness or the organicity of the Gallic language.

-Our translation clients from Chinese to French and vice versa are usually French companies from multiple industrial sectors and services, which have subsidiaries in China.
+Our French Chinese translation clients are usually French companies from multiple industrial sectors and services, which have subsidiaries in China.
 Since the tourism between the two countries is booming throughout the years , we also carry out translations into French for companies in the hotel sector, the leisure and catering sector in general, as well as for government institutions such as certain tourism bureaus, which has entrusted us with several translations from Chinese into French.

 Today, French is the sixth most widely spoken language in the world with 220 million speakers in more than 29 countries.
 As the language spreads across continents, it often exists alongside other languages in multilingual contexts, thus creating variants.
 The geographic variations of the French language have become increasingly important for international businesses, who rely on translation service providers to communicate accurately and effectively in each region.